ejisenstein/cheat_codes/common_files.md

 ### 2. Uninstall the kernel
 - List available kernels with `jupyter kernelspec list`
 - Uninstall kernel with `jupyter kernelspec uninstall myenv`

+## Random stuff organize later
+- use `touch something.py` to create an empty file in the command line.